danzen/zimjs/docs.md

 to wiggle in the x and y for instance or run multiple animate calls on the object The tap, change and hold events are only what function to call - no extra parameters are available They can be turned off with noTap, noChange and noHold styles.
+Note: ZIM will run faster if non-interactive objects have their noMouse set.

 CONVENIENCE STYLES
 add:true - has been provided to add to the stage (use addTo for other containers)